zouharvi/uds-rug-student/computational_linguistics/hw4/README.md

 # Performance

 I was quite concerned with the implementation speed.
 So I wrote it in Rust (`rust/`).
-The time went from `~10min` to `~15s`.
-This is comparable to fast_align (`~14s`).
-The comparison is however not fair from both sides, since the Rust implentation uses only IBM1 EM computation, but on the other fast_align is multi-threaded.
+The time went from `~10min` to `~19.1s`.
+This is comparable to fast_align (`~19.6s`).
+The comparison is however not fair from both sides, since the Rust implentation uses only IBM1 EM computation, but on the other multi-threads only the maximization step.
+Also these measurements should be taken with a bag of salt, sice it is only one pass on a development notebook.

 Only the A0 extraction method was implemented.
 The results are almost the same as for the IBM1 / A0 model.
 The small differences are caused by unstable argmax.